Intelligent Document Processing

 How Does IDP Relate to OCR, ML, and AI?

-IDP isn’t a replacement for OCR; it’s an enhancement.
+IDP is an enhancement of OCR.
 OCR is a foundational component of most IDP systems as it is the first step in the process, serving as the “eyes” that read the document and turn it into text.
 Once generated, the OCR output starts the next phase, powered by AI and ML.

 • Machine Learning models are trained on vast datasets of documents to learn patterns and structures.
 These models can then automatically identify key fields like invoice numbers, dates, and line items, even if the documents have different layouts.
 This allows IDP systems to adapt to new document types without rigid, predefined templates.